eyulf/alexgardner.id.au/_posts/2017-08-09-forge-building-part-1.md

 titleimage: forge-research.jpg
 ---

-I've recently decided to build a blacksmithing forge, and wanted to make it as historicaly accurate as possible.
+I've recently decided to build a blacksmithing forge, and wanted to make it as historically accurate as possible.
 This is so that I can use it at re-enactment events, showcasing how blacksmithing would have occured in that time period.
 Like most things re-enactment, the first port of call to build accuracy is through researching.
 My selected time period is approximately 1350-1370.

 The complete forging setup I'll be building contains 4 major distinct parts.
 The first is the forge itself, which contains a firebox used for the fire.
-The second is the bellows, which provides a constatn stream of air to the firebox.
+The second is the bellows, which provides a constant stream of air to the firebox.
 The third is the Anvil used for performing the forging itself.
 And lastly a grind stone to further refine edges.

 This post is simply detailing the sources I've used to inspire the design I'll be using.
 Other design considerations include ensuring the completed forge is resilient, as I have no desire to constantly repair this.
 A further consideration is portability, as I'll be transporting this to and from events.